ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 Module Formatting and Documentation
 ===================================

-Every module should begin with a shebang, followed by the following six sections in this order:
+Every module should begin with a shebang (``#! /usr/bin/python`` or the equivalent if you're developing in another language), followed by the following six sections in this order:

-1. :ref:`Copyright <copyright>`
+1. :ref:`Copyright and License <copyright>`
 2. :ref:`ANSIBLE_METADATA <ansible_metadata_block>`
 3. :ref:`DOCUMENTATION <documentation_block>`
 4. :ref:`EXAMPLES <examples_block>`